kontent-ai/sample-app-vue/README.md

 6. Change the values of the constants using the Project ID key you copied.
 7. Save the file.

-When you now run the application, it will retrieve content from your sample project.
+When you now run the application, it will retrieve the content from your sample project.
+This set up has higher priority then [setting your sample project by the Configuration page](#connecting-to-your-sample-project).

 ## Previewing content from your project